greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/tracking-research-projects_1_1.md

 ---
-title: "Tracking gold, silver, and bronze UX research projects"
+title: Tracking gold, silver, and bronze UX research projects
-description: "How we track research research projects, by service level."
+description: How we track research research projects, by service level.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/tracking-research-projects_1_1/
+linkTitle: Tracking gold, silver, and bronze UX research projects
+type: docs
 ---

 As part of our [UX research prioritization](/handbook/product/ux/ux-research/research-prioritization/) process, each UX research project issue will have one of the following labels: